zediious/tpfz-sprinkles/content/en/docs/Notable Mods/combatoverhaul.md

 BFCO specifically also allows for jumping attacks, and swimming attacks.
 If you tap your left-click while in the air shortly after jumping, you will perform a light jump attack.
 If you hold left-click, you will perform a jumping power attack.
 Swimming attacks are basic, and can be performed while in a swimming state with a left-click.

+BFCO also adds special bow and crossbow bashing behaviors, which we have locked behind the "Ranger" perk in the Archery skill tree with this mod list.
+With a bow, holding down power attack to bash will unleash a flurry of lighter-power arrows after a power bash.
+With a crossbow, an acrobatic maneuver if performed, where you continuously move forward and stab with a bolt.

+If you don't have the "Ranger" perk, holding down power attack for one second will perform the first part of the power bash still.

 Through the use of the other mods, which you will find further in this list, these animations are utilized by **enemies**!

 ## BFCO Animation Packs